Skip to content

 Expectations

-As is the case throughout school, we expect and encourage all children to adhere to the high standards of behaviour both in class and in the playground.
+As is the case throughout school, we expect and encourage all children to adhere to high standards of behaviour both in class and in the playground.

 Working together with parents and guardians plays a big part in establishing good relationships and standards of behaviour.